Rubber Soul: Release

 The Beatles performed at the Liverpool Empire during their December 1965 UK tour.
-The shows there marked the group's final concerts in their hometown.
+The shows there marked the group's final concerts in their home town.

 EMI's Parlophone label issued Rubber Soul on 3 December 1965.
 The "We Can Work It Out" / "Day Tripper" single was also released that day and was the first example of a double A-side single in Britain.
 EMI announced that it had pressed 750,000 copies of the LP to cater to local demand.
 Its advance orders of 500,000 almost equalled the total sales for the new single and were described by the Daily Mirrors show business reporter as marking a new record for pre-release orders for an LP.

 On the day of the album's release, the Beatles performed at the Odeon Cinema in Glasgow, marking the start of what would be their final UK tour.
 Weary of Beatlemania, the group had conceded to do a short tour, although they refused to reprise their Christmas Show from the 1963–64 and 1964–65 holiday seasons.
 They performed both sides of the single throughout the tour, but only "If I Needed Someone" and "Nowhere Man" from the new album.
 In the United States, Rubber Soul was their tenth album and their first to consist entirely of original songs.
 The release took place there on 6 December.

 For most American teens, the arrival of the Beatles' "Rubber Soul" ... was unsettling.
 Instead of cheerleading for love, the album's songs held cryptic messages about thinking for yourself, the hypnotic power of women, something called "getting high" and bedding down with the opposite sex.
 Clearly, growing up wasn't going to be easy.